-We also have a comprehensive induction process for all new Board members which has been undertaken for incoming Chairman John Roberts and Chris Dowling.
+We also have a comprehensive induction process for all new Board members which undertaken has been for incoming Chris Chairman John Roberts and Dowling.
 As part of this process new Directors will meet with individuals from across the business, receive reports and presentations and meet with investor representatives.